 In other words, the SOC 2 report is a detailed account of the controls you have designed and successfully implemented to ensure your customers’ data security.
 And that means that instead of simply assuring customers and partners that you take information security seriously, your SOC 2 report provides detailed, comprehensive evidence and results of your security controls testing.

 But it’s a mistake to think of a SOC 2 report as simply a ‘nice to have’.
 Many customers will demand compliance with a stringent information security standard – such as SOC 2 – as a minimum condition of doing business.
 In other words, they won’t even consider your product if you cannot produce a valid SOC 2 report, no matter how excellent your technology and service may be.
+Therefore, without SOC 2, companies are very likely to lose valuable business or fail to reach full potential.
+Achieving and maintaining SOC 2 compliance also plays a major role in customer retention.
+In addition, it assists in meeting and attaining contractual obligations.

 That’s true of future clients.
 But it may also be true of your existing clients, which may implement stricter procurement policies as they grow.
 Becoming SOC 2 compliant ensures you can grow with your clients, and continue to provide first rate service to even the most data-security conscious businesses.

-3. Protect your brand reputation
+3. Protect your Brand Reputation

+Protect your brand’s reputation through SOC 2 compliance.
 As we can now see, a SOC 2 report is an excellent way to show customers just how effective your data security controls are.
 But even more importantly, it’s a way to reassure yourself that you have successfully implemented appropriate security measures.

 After all, if your business suffers a data breach or if information security is compromised in any way, that can be absolutely catastrophic for your brand reputation.
 Some companies never recover from the reputational damage of a serious breach.